 - Averted when he joins the AVL's hero team, as except for Lucy and Mr. Incredible (who still believe he killed Metro Man) everyone is very accepting of him.

-- The Atoner: Part of his motivation for being a hero is to make up for what Titan did after he gave him powers.
+- The Atoner: Part of his motivation for being a hero is to make up for all the destruction Titan caused after he gave him powers.

 - Big Damn Heroes: While the entire AVL team does this to save Big Hero 9 from the Syndicate, he's the one who starts it off by blasting Enigma before he can laser-blade Hiro.